 Does ABAP have a vibrant ecosystem around it?
-Well yes, if the definition of a “vibrant ecosystem” is a massive group of consultants and employees who will charge customers to do things inefficiently.
+Well, yes, if the definition of a “vibrant ecosystem” is a massive group of consultants and employees who will charge customers to do things inefficiently.
 Furthermore, would anyone use HCP if the environment were not SAP?
 No?
 Then that tells you how competitive the offering is.
-HCP is a highly uncompetitive offering that is forced into companies through SAP’s pressure and by misinforming customers that the HCP is necessary for customizing SAP.
+HCP is a highly uncompetitive offering forced into companies through SAP’s pressure and by misinforming customers that the HCP is necessary for customizing SAP.
 SAP played the same tricks with ABAP for decades.

 SAP’s Prescription for Continued Control

 The important distinction is “not necessarily HCP (The HANA Cloud Platform – SAP’s development environment PaaS).
 But SAP is not describing other options in the article SAP S/4HANA Extensibility for Customers and Partners.

 So what these comments stated was true in the hypothetical sense, but our critique is what SAP is saying in this document (which we analyze in the article How Accurate is SAP on the Use of the Term Extensible for S/4HANA?